SomeoneElseOSM/SomeoneElse-vector-extract/resources/README_sve01.md

 * zoom 14 `man_made=embankment`.
 * zoom 14 `power=line`, `power=minor_line`.
 * zoom 14 linear `waterway=lock_gate`, `waterway=sluice_gate`, `waterway=waterfall`, `waterway=weir`, `waterway=floating_barrier`.

+Numerous other tags (e.g. `man_made=pier`) may be linear or occur on areas; other than the exceptions noted elsewhere this is usually based on whether the way is closed or not.

+Closed `barrier=hedge` are assumed to be linear if there is some other area tag on the object (e.g. `landuse=farmland`), otherwise areas.

 ### name